Precedential No. 38: TTAB Affirms Section 2(a) Disparagement Refusal of "THE SLANTS" for Musical Band

 In fact, applicant actively sought to associate his services with this meaning as a way of embracing the slang meaning and to "own" the stereotype represented by THE SLANTS.
 However, even if applicant is willing to take on the disparaging term as a band name, that does not mean that all members of the referenced group share his view.
 See In re Heeb Media LLC, 89 USPQ2d 1071 (TTAB 2008) (applicant's good intentions and inoffensive goods and services do not prevent finding that HEEB is disparaging; mixed opinion among members of the referenced group does not erase the perception of a substantial composite who find it disparaging).
 In short, applicant does not speak for the entire Asian community.

 The Board deemed it important to note that a finding that THE SLANTS is disparaging does not depend on applicant's ethnicity but on the circumstances relating to his use of the mark.
-"An application by a band comprised on non-Asian Americans called THE SLANTS that displayed the mark next to the imagery used by applicant ... would also be subject to a refusal under Section 2(a)."
+"An application by a band comprised of non-Asian Americans called THE SLANTS that displayed the mark next to the imagery used by applicant ... would also be subject to a refusal under Section 2(a)."

 In his complaint that the PTO improperly went outside the "four corners" of his application in order to consider his manner of use of the mark, applicant ignored the first prong of the applicable test for disparagement.
 The "manner of use" necessarily requires looking beyond the contents of the application itself.
 Were that not the case, the Examining Attorney pointed out, a clever applicant could easily craft an identification of goods and submit a specimen of use that avoided any mention of the group referenced by the term, while at the same time using the mark in a disparaging manner.

 Turning to the question of whether THE SLANTS is disparaging to a substantial composite of the referenced group, the Board noted the evidence of record indicating that individuals and groups in the Asian community have objected to applicant's mark.
-As a whole, the evidence contained "substantial evidence to support the refusal."
+As a whole, the record contained "substantial evidence to support the refusal."

 Finally, the Board observed that the refusal to register does not affect applicant's right to use the subject mark, but only his right to register.